Skip to Content

 Yes, there are restrictions on touching or picking the tulips at the Skagit Valley Tulip Festival.

-The festival is a celebration of the beauty of the tulip fields and is intended to be enjoyed without damaging the flowers.
+The festival celebrates the beauty of the tulip fields, which are intended to be enjoyed without damaging the flowers.
 Visitors are not allowed to touch, pick, or otherwise damage the tulips in any way.

-To enjoy the tulips and the festival to the fullest, visitors should stay on the designated paths and refrain from touching or picking the flowers.
+To fully enjoy the tulips and the festival, visitors should stay on the designated paths and refrain from touching or picking the flowers.

-By now, you should have everything you need to visit the tulip valley gardens.
-You’ll be in awe of all the Skagit Valley tulips, the display gardens, the blooming flower fields, and more!
+By now, you should have everything you need to visit the Tulip Valley Gardens.
+You’ll be in awe of the Skagit Valley tulips, the display gardens, the blooming flower fields, and more!

 Take a driving tour of these huge fields to see many flowers in Mount Vernon, WA.
 They make a wonderful backdrop for family photos!

 Looking for more PNW day trips?
-Check out the Burke Museum in Seattle, FUNKO Headquarters in Everett, best Seattle day trips, or head to Tacoma Washington!
+Check out the Burke Museum in Seattle, FUNKO Headquarters in Everett, best Seattle day trips, most scenic ferry rides in the US, or head to Tacoma Washington!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.